intel/intel-inb-manageability/inbc-program/README.md

 1. INBC supports FOTA, SOTA, POTA and Config Updates(Get, Set) on an Edge device.
 Use the **'--nohddl'** flag to target an Edge device.
 This requires downloading from a remote source.
 2. If targets=NONE for HDDL; the vision-agent determines the eligible targets based on their attributes.
 3. Use the query command to find system information needed to fill in FOTA and SOTA update parameters.
+4. If placing files local on the system for update, they need to be placed in a folder with read/write access in the apparmor profile.
+The recommended path would be ```/var/cache/manageability```.
+If another directory is used, the apparmor profile would need to be modified to allow read/write access to that directory.

 # MQTT Communication